Northing: 45.30669° Easting: 5.85468° Altitude: 1,670 m

 The standard route from Trou du Glaz enters down Puits de la Toussaint close to the end.
 This is a superb trip featuring the magnificent 55 m Puits Maurice, and a tensioned traverse around the top of Puits de l'Oubliette.
-All the pitch heads are well equipped with belay rings and traverse lines.
-The traverse is described here in French, and a loose translation by the author is available here (use at at your own risk).
+All the pitch heads are well-equipped with belay rings and traverse lines.
+The traverse is described here in French, and a loose translation by the author is available here (use at your own risk).
 The route descending from Gouffre Bob Vouay joins the standard route at the top of Puits Maurice.